mchester101/javaJqueryProject/README.md

-# Programming Language Qiz Site
+# Programming Language Quiz Site
 ## Authored by: Madison Chester
 ## Description
 This site allows the user to take a quiz to fond out which programming language they are most suited for.